-As of February 2014, a total of 15 states offer online registration, and another four states have passed legislation to create online voter registration systems, but have not yet implemented them.
-Additionally, six states presently offer limited online voter registration.
+As of April 2014, a total of 18 states offer online registration, and another four states have passed legislation to create online voter registration systems, but have not yet implemented them.
+Additionally, four states presently offer limited online voter registration.
 See the table below for details.

-Online registration supplements the traditional process, by which new voters fill out a paper form that is submitted to election officials, who confirm the registration is valid, and enter the information from the paper application into the registration system.
+Online voter registration systems supplement the traditional paper-based process, by which new voters fill out a paper form that is submitted to election officials, who confirm the registration is valid, and enter the information from the paper application into the registration system.

-Online voter registration follows essentially the same process, but the voter fills out a form via an Internet site, and that paperless form is submitted electronically to election officials.
-The application is reviewed electronically; if the request is confirmed to be valid, the new registration is added to the state’s voter registration list.
+Online voter registration follows essentially the same process, but instead of filling out a paper application, the voter fills out a form via an Internet site, and that paperless form is submitted electronically to election officials.
+In most states the application is reviewed electronically; if the request is confirmed to be valid, the new registration is added to the state’s voter registration list.

-That validation step is done by comparing the information on the online registration form against the information provided by the same individual when he or she received a driver’s license or non-drivers identification card from the state, and the signature provided then becomes the signature on record for voting.
+That validation step is done by comparing the information on the online registration form against the information provided by the same individual when he or she received a driver’s license or other state-issued identification card.
+The signature already on record with the state becomes the signature on record for voting.
 When the information does not a match, the application is sent to officials for further review or action.

 Online systems are not equipped to register voters who do not have state-issued driver’s licenses or identification cards.
 Those voters, or any voters who care to, can use a paper registration form.